Venus and Jupiter 'kiss' in the sky this month. How to see the two planets' close approach

 Venus, Jupiter and the Moon

-In the weeks leading up to Venus and Jupiter's close approach on 9 June 2026, the Moon will make a few significant appearances in the same region of sky.
+In the weeks leading up to Venus and Jupiter's close approach on 9 June 2026, the Moon made a few significant appearances in the same region of sky.
+Did you catch any of these?

-The thin crescent Moon will be above Venus after sunset on 19 April, but at this early stage Jupiter will be high in the sky and far from Venus.
+The thin crescent Moon was above Venus after sunset on 19 April, but at this early stage Jupiter was high in the sky and far from Venus.

-A very thin crescent Moon will appear to the right of Venus after sunset on 18 May 2026, with Jupiter now closer to Venus.
+A very thin crescent Moon was to the right of Venus after sunset on 18 May 2026, with Jupiter now closer to Venus.

-A better chance will come the following evening on 19 May 2026, when the crescent Moon is higher in the sky and between Venus and Jupiter: Venus lowest, the Moon in the middle and Jupiter highest.
+The following evening on 19 May 2026, the crescent Moon was higher in the sky and between Venus and Jupiter: Venus lowest, the Moon in the middle and Jupiter highest.

 Photographing the Venus-Jupiter conjunction

-This will be a tricky conjunction to photograph, given how close the two planets will be to the horizon so close to the summer solstice.
+The Venus–Jupiter conjunction will take a bit of planning to photograph, given how close the two planets will be to the horizon so close to the summer solstice.

 Use a stargazing app to help you work out where the planets will be during your chosen night, from your location.